Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 That was easy enough for Gabby that even dazed, pummelled and totally upside-down, her fingers managed to do it without thinking.
 A simple button press and instantly, her head was cocooned in a protective forcefield.
 A puff of cool air from her collar, and suddenly the *burnt* smell was gone.

-The ringing in her ears, though...that wasn’t going away just yet.
+The ringing in her ears, though... that wasn’t going away just yet.
 Everything was lopsided.
 She could hear the shouting from her right, the orders and urgent calls, *"Corpsman!
 Corpsman!!"*

- From her left...just the high ring of tinnitus.
+ From her left... just the high ring of tinnitus.

 Something heavy, furry and warm was pinning her down.
 When she pushed on it, it squirmed and keened.